iorodeo/potentiostat/software/python/potentiostat/docs/getting_started.rst

 ****************************

-Under certain circumstances you may want to control the output voltage of the potentiostat manually (or directly) - rather than running a preprogrammed test proceedure.
+Under certain circumstances you may want to control the output voltage of the potentiostat manually (or directly) - rather than running a pre-programmed test proceedure.
 Prior to doing this you should select an appropriate voltage output range.

-You can retrieve the list of available output voltage ranges using the :meth:`~potentiostat.Potentiostat.get_all_volt_range` method.
+You can retrieve the list of available output voltage ranges supported by the device using the :meth:`~potentiostat.Potentiostat.get_all_volt_range` method.

 .. code-block:: python